mr-easy/charLSTM/README.md

 Don't try to make sense out of them.

-## To genereate text using the trained model
+## To generate text using the trained model
 ```
-python generate --initial_letters "any inital text you want to give" --num_letters 200
+python generate.py --initial_letters "any initial text you want to give" --num_letters 200
 ```
-Where you can give inital letters and the number of letters you want to generate.
+Where you can give initial letters and the number of letters you want to generate.

 ## To train your own model on your own data
 1. Set the model parameters in `model.py` file.
-2. Put your data in `data/` directory.
+2. Put your data in the `data/` directory.
 You may need to change the data processing code.
 3. Train the model using:
 ```
 python train.py
 ```
 4. The model will be saved in the `model/` directory.
-OVERWRITING the already saved model, you can change the model sve path name ath the end of `train.py` file.
+OVERWRITING the already saved model, you can change the model save path name at the end of `train.py` file.
 Also need to change in `generate.py` file.

-The text can have 96 different characters, which include english lowercase and uppercase letters, punctuations from `string.punctuations`, white space character(`' '`) and newline character(`'\n'`).
+The text can have 96 different characters, which include English lowercase and uppercase letters, punctuations from `string.punctuations`, white space character(`' '`) and newline character(`'\n'`).
 You can change it in the `utils.py` file.